wrahool/FinCEN_SARsData/README.md

  - SF - Securities/Futures
  - O -  Other

-As of now we are aware that the post-2012 Depository Institutions data isn't complete.
-Records filed under the following regulatory bodies, for the years 2014 and 2015, couldn't be archived owing to a number of system errors that we encountered during the process.
+As of now we are aware that this archive isn't complete.
+The data for the years 2010-2011 could not be gathered for any of the industries, because the data sources were corrupted.
+Moreover, the data for post-2012 Depository Institutions is also not complete: records filed under the following regulatory bodies, for the years 2014 and 2015, couldn't be collected owing to a number of system errors that we encountered during the process.

  - the CFTC
  - the FHFA